 - Fertilizer: Fertilize abundantly.
 Papayas are very rapidly growing herbaceous plants that consume fertilizer.

 Papaya plants grown from seeds should only be repotted once: from the container you started the seed in to a larger permanent container.
 Unless you live in USDA Zone 9b or higher, your papaya is a single-season novelty plant.
 It's best to grow them in fairly large containers (at least 3 gallons) as part of a mixed container.
 At the end of the season, cut the papaya off at the soil level and let the other plants fill in.
 If you live in a warm enough climate (no frost), you might be able to transplant the papaya outside.

 Papaya have been in cultivation for so long that the origins of the commonly cultivated plant (Carica papaya) have been lost.
 It's believed the plant probably originated in Central America, but it's now found in every tropical country in the world, where it's an important food source.
 As a landscape plant, papaya is often grown as a tender annual in colder climates; as a houseplant, it's grown only during warm months in large containers.
-There are several varieties of papaya available, based on their fruit type, but this is immaterial for indoor cultivation.
-Just use seeds from whatever fruit are available.
+There are several varieties of papaya available based on their fruit type, but this is immaterial for indoor cultivation.
+Just use seeds from whatever fruit is available.